 Tell us about yourself.

 I am the president of E-Man Asset Management Ltd. and a serial entrepreneur in the field of technology.
 I have always been an inventor of ideas and a creator of products.
 I started creating board games at age 13 for major retailers and then created a music magazine at 17.
 I loved bringing ideas to life.
-In 2000, he founded E-Man, and by age 21, he had created the first real-time desktop news alert platform in the world, pre-RSS feeds.
+In 2000, I founded E-Man, and by age 21, I had created the first real-time desktop news alert platform in the world, pre-RSS feeds.

 An early innovator in the mobile space, I created one of the first five productivity apps ever to appear on the Android market in 2009 and, prior to Android, one of the first-ever location and photo/video capturing platforms, using a combination of Java ME and Flash Lite in 2008, running on Nokia N95 devices.

-This became the prototype for the first photo and video sharing mobile app, known as Zkatter.
-Zkatter partnered with Samsung Mobile innovator to launch and grow their native OS “Bada” through building a number of pioneering apps on the system.
+This became the prototype for the first photo and video-sharing mobile app, known as Zkatter.
+Zkatter partnered with Samsung Mobile innovator to launch and grow their native OS, “Bada,” through building a number of pioneering apps on the system.

 What lessons has being an entrepreneur taught you?